aldro61/colosse-tutorial/README.md

 ### Loading modules on login

 Manually loading modules each time you log in is tedious and can be avoided by using a `.bashrc` file.
-Copy [bashrc](.bashrc) file provided with this tutorial to the root of your home directory.
+Copy the [bashrc](.bashrc) file provided with this tutorial to the root of your home directory.

 ## Configuring your development environment